UPACM/algolympics-site/src/2024/data/faq.md

 For institutions who have not started the semester, participants must be enrolled during the last academic grading period.
 Note that **all team members must be from the SAME INSTITUTION** and they may be from different degree programs. **Alternates WILL NOT be allowed.**

 The contestants must be **Filipino citizens, or officially enrolled at a sponsoring institution in the Philippines** at the time of the contest.
-Contestants will be required to submit a valid school ID or proof of school registration in order to be eligible for the Online Final Round.
+Contestants will be required to submit a valid school ID or proof of school registration in order to be eligible for the In-Person Final Round.

 # Are there any restrictions on the team name?